 Classes in the Therapeutic Track may incorporate the use of props such as cushions, blankets, blocks, straps, chair and stability balls.
 Particular attention will be paid to keeping the joints safe during yoga practice and applying these principles to daily life.
 Instructors will give therapeutic verbal and “hands on” adjustments.
 Classes generally include the following points of practice:

 Gentle Yoga – Designed for students recovering from injury, illness, inactivity, surgery or other health considerations.
 Gentle stretches increase range of motion of the musculoskeletal system.
 Postures develop strength and improve balance.
 Breath awareness facilitates release of tension and calms the mind.
-Vinyasa may be 10-20 minutes of class time.
-Students will work toward transferring safely to and from the floor and developing the knowledge and body awareness to practice yoga safely.
+Students will develop the knowledge and body awareness to practice yoga safely.

 Benefits of yoga practice for older adults include improved posture and more efficient breathing (thereby improving the health of all the systems of the body) as well as restoration and maintenance of normal mobility and a healthy range of motion in the spine and joints.
 With yoga you can improve balance and muscle tone, strengthen the body, develop flexibility of the spine and joints and improve cardiovascular functioning while having fun.